ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 * For single cell repositories use `mode='single_cell'`.
 * For bulk data repositories use `mode='bulk'` (default)

-For instance, tge GEO repository has repo_id 9.
+For instance, the GEO repository has repo_id 9.

 <pre><code>discover.set_repo('9')</code></pre>
 The single cell repository's repo_id is 17.